 The cybersecurity challenge mentioned above should be included as a priority in the strategy for implementing a smart factory from the outset.
 Especially when it comes to scaling beyond the factory level, a roadmap for technical security is extremely important.

 Always with the approach: think big, start small, and scale quickly.
 The implementation can be as agile and flexible as the concept itself.
 Whether you start with a single plant or several connection points is up to you.
 However, it is recommended to start with one system in order to check the concept in advance in a manageable test environment.
 The positive results can then be transferred to other plants and factories.

 Smart factories are the future, if not already the present.
 In order to remain competitive in the long term, companies should start the lengthy process of transformation or redesign now.
 At the very beginning there is a vision and the strategy derived from it, which leads step-by-step to the goal.
 It is important to always keep an eye on the increasing demands on IT.
 The increased use of technologies and the increasing networking of production sites with suppliers and customers requires a comprehensive strategy that optimally connects all components and ensures future adaptability of the system.
 Reducing IT applications to the bare essentials and standardizing applications across companies are core tasks of the LeanIX tool.
 We have already applied this successfully at NORMA Group.
 Have a look!

-Manufacturing industry best practices for building business capability models
+Manufacturing industry best practices for building business capability maps

 A visual guide to common manufacturing-related business services